 ACRL 2021 presenters will be required to:

-- participate in online speaker orientation;
+- participate in online speaker training;

 - assign ACRL first publication rights, as contributed papers will be published as part of the ACRL conference proceedings; and

 - contributed paper presenters may submit an optional completed papers in both hard copy and electronic versions by the paper submission deadline date (spring 2021 TBD).